dave-fernandes/SentimentRegression/README.md

 ## Implementation Notes
 * Tested with Python 3.6.7 and TensorFlow 1.12.0
-* Feature vector extraction was performed on a Google Cloud TPU using a free account.
+* Feature vector extraction was performed on a Google Cloud TPU using a free account \(Thanks, Google!\).
 See https://cloud.google.com/tpu/docs/quickstart